florentpoujol/php8-type-system/php_type_system_in_depth.md

 ### Classes as method return types

-Contrary to arguments, since return types can become stricter in children, overloaded methods that return an instance of the own class can return `self` both in parent and children.
+Contrary to arguments, since return types can become stricter in children, overloaded methods that return an instance of the own class can return `self` both in parent and children :
 ```php
 abstract class A
 {